 Salinas, CA 93902

-To request a complaint form be emailed or mailed to you, please call the jury liaison’s office located at the Monterey County Counsel’s Office at: (831) 755-5045.
-You may also visit the jury liaison at the Monterey County Counsel’s Office at 168 W. Alisal Street, Salinas, to request a complaint form.
+To request a complaint form, please call the jury liaison's office located at the Monterey County Counsel's Office at: (831) 775-5045.
+You may also visit the jury liaison at the Monterey County Counsel's Office at 168 W. Alisal Street, Salinas to request a complaint form.

 The Civil Grand Jury forms committees and sets its own schedule for interviews, investigations and meetings.
 Persons selected for service should plan to commit to a minimum of 20-25 hours per week for a period of one year (July 1 - June 30).
 However, based on each individual's availability, it is not uncommon for some members to work in excess of this estimated time.

 Would you make a good Civil Grand Juror?

 Prospective Grand Jurors must possess the following qualifications (Penal Code 893):

 A person is not legally qualified to serve if any of the following apply:

 To volunteer for this important civic service, interested and qualified citizens available to commit to an average of 20-25 hours per week for one year (July 1 – June 30) may apply on-line here.